rpuig2001/CDM/README.md

 - Column ASRT: It shows the requested StartUp time, It can be added to the list with the toggle function or sending a REA Msg.
   - Color defined as ``color10``.

-- Column CTOT: It shows aircraft's CTOT which can be added, modified or removed.
+- Column CTOT: It shows aircraft's CTOT which can be added, modified, removed or reloaded.
   - Color defined as ``color11``.